randriu/synthesis/README.md

 cd synthesis
 ```

-PAYNT requires [Storm](https://github.com/moves-rwth/storm) and [Stormpy](https://github.com/moves-rwth/stormpy), Python bindings for Storm
+PAYNT requires [Storm](https://github.com/moves-rwth/storm) and [Stormpy](https://github.com/moves-rwth/stormpy).
 If you have Stormpy installed (e.g. within a Python environment), PAYNT and its dependencies can be installed by

 ```shell
 sudo apt install -y graphviz